ISRAEL PHOTOS III -- A COLLECTION OF PHOTOS FROM ISRAEL

 Baptistery at Shivta in the Negev near the Sinai border -- Byzantine era

-Shivta was near the border of Israel and Egypt in the Negev.
-It was a Nabatean city.
-The inhabitants converted to Christianity and built two large churches in the town.
+Shivta (see photo above) was near the border of Israel and Egypt in the Negev.
+The Byzantine era inhabitants were Christian and built two large churches in the town.

-"The like figure whereunto even baptism doth also now save us (not the putting away of the filth of the flesh, but the answer of a good conscience toward God,) by the resurrection of Jesus Christ."
+1 Peter 3:21 (WEB) This is a symbol of baptism, which now saves you—not the putting away of the filth of the flesh, but the answer of a good conscience toward God, through the resurrection of Jesus Christ,

 Parable of the Mustard Seed